marsgard/marsgard/README.md

 # the landing page and docs, on http://localhost:3000
 cd ../web && pnpm install && pnpm dev

+# the presence service, on ws://localhost:8790 — optional; the game runs solo without it
+cd ../server && pnpm install && pnpm dev
 ```

+To see other colonists, open the game with `?presence=ws://localhost:8790` in a second tab.
+To render colonist cards locally, start the website with `PRESENCE_URL=http://localhost:8790`.

 `pnpm build` in either directory produces a production build.
 The game emits a static
 `dist/`.
 The landing page emits a standalone Next.js server under `.next/standalone`.